Fernbus coach simulator review – How has it fared?

 Gameplay: Fernbus Coach Simulator review

 Having played the game for a couple of months since I bought it from Steam, I must say I do love this simulator.
 Even the timing itself is correct.
 If you look at the gaming situation currently, there is no other bus simulator in development currently leaving bus simulator with no competition at all.
-The reason why I love Fernbus Coach Simulator is because I still believe it its potential to become a very successful bus simulator game.
+The reason why I love Fernbus Coach Simulator is that I still believe it its potential to become a very successful bus simulator game.

 I think the strength of Fernbus is in the Map.
 They’ve got 20,000 KM of German road, therefore it’s okay to say that side of it is pretty nailed.
 The AI still now behaves better, but we still could do with a couple of more coaches to drive as that would be nice.
 Another thing they need to introduce is a career mode.
 Although it has a few levels where you can unlock driving distances and you have to visit a city, I don’t feel that’s enough.